Louisiana Duck license: What License do You Need to Hunt Duck in Louisiana?

 Additional Permits or Stamps for Hunting Duck

-When hunting duck in Louisiana, hunters must carry the Federal Migratory Bird Hunting and Conservation Stamp, which is a mandatory requirement for all waterfowl hunters nationwide.
+When hunting ducks in Louisiana, hunters age 16 and older must have a valid Federal Duck Stamp.
 This stamp helps fund conservation efforts for migratory birds and their habitats.

 Louisiana does not require duck hunters to enter a lottery or draw system for general duck hunting seasons; however, certain special hunts or wildlife management areas may have additional permit requirements.